Farming at Old Farm

 The Righton family have been farming at Dorn for 3 generations.
 In 2002 we moved into the farmhouse with our children Sam and Meg, dogs BB and Bluey and horses taking over from Simon’s parents John and Sheila.
 The 300 acre tenant farm is just to the north of Moreton-in-Marsh and forms part of the Batsford Estate.

 We breed sheep, cattle and our very own Glamrock pigs (half Gloucestershire Old Spot, quarter Hampshire and quarter Duroc) as well as producing cereals to sell and hay and silage to feed to the stock over the winter months.
-We opened the Farm Shop in 2004 to sell our home reared meats and free range eggs.
+We opened the Farm Shop in 2004 to sell our home reared meats.

 Part of the farm has been entered into the Countryside Stewardship Scheme (CSS) which benefits wildlife by creating and preserving habitats through over-wintered stubble, hedge planting/laying and field margins.
 We have an area of “arable reversion” as there are Roman remains under one of our fields.
 This has now been grassed over to protect what lies beneath and we only use minimum tillage on the surrounding area.

-We also run a B&B in the farmhouse which dates back to the 15th Century and a small campsite in one of the fields next to the farm.
+We also run a B&B in the farmhouse which dates back to the 15th Century, a small campsite in one of the fields next to the farm and in 2017 we added a self catering holiday let.

 The Moreton Showground (Moreton Show – 1st Saturday in September) makes up part of the farm’s permanent pasture.